auraphp/Aura.SqlQuery/README.md

     ->forUpdate()                   // FOR UPDATE
-    ->union()                       // UNION with a followup SELECT ->unionAll()                    // UNION ALL with a followup SELECT ->bindValues([                  // bind these value to named placeholders 'foo' => 'foo_val',
+    ->union()                       // UNION with a followup SELECT ->unionAll()                    // UNION ALL with a followup SELECT ->bindValues([                  // bind these values to named placeholders 'foo' => 'foo_val',
         'bar' => 'bar_val',
         'baz' => 'baz_val',
     ]);
 ?>

 > N.b.
-The example is to show off all the methods, and does not necessarily
+The example is to show the available methods, and does not necessarily
-> represent a syntactically valid SELECT statement.
+> represent a valid SELECT statement.

 Once you have built the query, pass it to the database connection of your choice as a string, and send the bound values along with it.